skalekarr/gatsby-source-strapi/README.md

 # gatsby-source-strapi

-Source plugin for pulling documents into Gatsby from a Strapi API.
+Source plugin for pulling documents into Gatsby from a Strapi API based on status forked from (strapi)[https://github.com/strapi/gatsby-source-strapi]

 ## Install